zesk/build/documentation/source/guide/installer.md

     bashCheckRequires --ignore-prefix __decorateExtension --require --unused --report "$home/bin/my-installer.sh" || return $?

 This ensures that all dependent functions are included in the installation file (as this is necessary to allow copying of the installer script to another project).

-TODO continue and finish this.
+*this document is a work in progress and needs to be completed*.
+TODO